 The Pic-Nicers, though damp, were affable and most kindly insisted on our drinking several glasses of their sherry…“

 But what is the history of the bridge?
 Henderson and Jervoise, note how it can be assumed that no bridge existed on the site prior to the early 1600’s.
 There is a record stating that in the year of 1665 the bridge was said to have been, “in decay”.
 The present-day bridge consists of three segmental arches carried by huge piers, the cut-waters are surmounted by recesses which as Page describes allows travellers to move out of the way should a laden packhorse come along.
 The distance between the two parapets is seven feet which makes the bridge one of the narrower of the moorland examples.
 The bridge was built to service the industries of the gorge which included corn milling, charcoal burning, bark ripping, and the supply of timber.
 The produce from all these industries where transported by pack-horse hence the reason for the bridge being narrow.
-An early sketch of 1797 by the Reverend Swete shows how the bridge looked during that period – see ill.
-1.
+An early sketch of 1797 by the Reverend Swete shows how the bridge looked during that period as can be seen above.

 With regards the name Fingle, this is the name of a stream that rises on Whiddon Down and then descends to join the river Teign at Fingle Bridge.
 Glover et all, p.432 suggest the stream’s name derives from the Old English stem word, fang which means to, ‘hold or catch’.
 This in their opinion could allude to a bountiful fish supply found in the stream.
 However, there are three other alternatives, the Old English word Fengel means a ‘prince’ or ‘king’ or the alternative definition of the word Fang is – ‘plunder or bounty’.
 The third option is the word Fengelãd which means a ‘marsh path’ or ‘fen’, which when considering the stream could also fit.
 The earliest record of the place-name was in 1317 where relating to the stream it appears in the assize rolls as fenghyl which does sound remarkably like Fengel?
 The earliest mention of Fingle Bridge in the Duchy of Cornwall records is dated 1765.

 The 1888 OS extract shows a stone situated about a hundred yards from the bridge on the Cranbrook side of the river.
 In fact the three foot stone bears witness to the fact that their surveyors found it by dint of a bench mark carved on its western face.
-There is also an incised cross on the north face – see ill.
-15, it is thought that the stone possibly served as a waymarker and was reported being in-situ in 1863 by Omerod.
+There is also an incised cross on the north face it is thought that the stone possibly served as a waymarker and was reported being in-situ in 1863 by Omerod.
 Apparently the stone then walk-abouts for a few years but was replaced sometime after 1874.
 Apart from those few meagre details little else is known of the stone including its name.

 About a mile and a half upstream from the bridge is a pile of rocks known as the Pixies Parlour and it was here where under the cover of darkness, an old farm labourer once caught a Piskie.
 After a bit of a tussle the man managed to take it back to his master only to discover in the light of a candle that he had caught the master’s son’s pet rabbit.